EquitableLettersSP/ELSP/Reporting_Guidelines.md

 Equitable Letters for Space Physics (ELSP) is a community driven project that involves researchers in the international Space Physics community.
-Because equality, inclusion, and diversity are at the heart of this projct, all members are expected to treat all other members with respect and courtesy.
-If you feel that the Code of Conduct was violated in an ELSP event or online space (either towards yourself or towards another person), please follow these guidelines when reporting it to the ELSP editorial board.
+Because equality, inclusion, and diversity are at the heart of this project, all members are expected to treat all other members with respect and courtesy.
+If you need to report a violation of the Code of Conduct in an ELSP online space or event (whether involving yourself or involving another person), please follow these guidelines when reporting it to the ELSP editorial board.

 ## Incident report